chavalasantosh/SanTOK/OLD_DONT_TOUCH/docs/04-mathematics/01-Mathematics_For_Beginners.md

 ## 🎯 **PURPOSE OF THIS DOCUMENT**

-This document is designed for users who need **very clear, step-by-step explanations** of all mathematical concepts used in the Krishna Tokenizer system.
+This document is designed for users who need **very clear, step-by-step explanations** of all mathematical concepts used in the SanTOK Tokenizer system.
 Every concept is broken down into the **simplest possible terms** with **detailed examples**.

 ---